 Have you ever heard about the NGO called Education@Internet?
 Maybe not.
 Chances are, though, that you have come across the results of their efforts as they have already carried out a good few worthy projects with world-wide impact.
 Among them are a few international events known around the globe.

-As the name of the association suggests, the NGO Education@Internet (AKA “E@I”) promotes education through the internet, not only in Slovakia but also abroad.
+As the name of the association suggests, the NGO Education@Internet (aka.“E@I”) promotes education through the internet, not only in Slovakia but also abroad.
 This international youth organisation supports international cooperation and communication around the globe; implements educational projects focusing on cultural diversity, languages and use of modern IT technologies.
-E@I creates multilingual educational portals free to use around the world; initiates and supports projects with international youth cooperation; organizes educational and cultural events and informs about the importance and usefulness of barrier-free international communication.
+E@I creates multilingual educational portals free to use around the world; initiates and supports projects with international youth cooperation; organizes educational and cultural events and informs about the importance and usefulness of unbarred international communication.
 How about we have a look at the world-class projects that E@I has successfully carried out already?

 Polyglot Gathering – the biggest of its kind